redsquirrel/internship_application/README.md

 ## What you get

 During the course of the contract, you'll be working closely, in-person, with Corey.
 While our primary goal is to ship functionality for our customers, this internship has a strong learning component.
-You can expect regular code reviews, discussions about coding and a welcoming, non-judgmental atmosphere to ask questions when you don't know how to do something.
+You can expect regular code reviews, discussions about coding, and a welcoming, non-judgmental atmosphere to ask questions when you don't know how to do something.

 * 2- to 3-month contract internship working on a real-world, production application that is used by media outlets and newsrooms around the country.
 * $20 / hour for 30 hours a week paid as a contractor.
-* LinkedIn recommendation at the end of the contract.
+* LinkedIn recommendation at the end of the contract, assuming you make a great impression.
-* Regular code reviews (all work is merged in with pull requests, so there is room to discuss).
+* Regular code reviews (all work is merged in with pull requests, so there discussion is built into the process).
 * Weekly 1-1s to talk about anything, not only code (want to talk about your career? we can talk about that. want some feedback on speaking? that's cool, too).
 * Ad-hoc discussions of simple design, testing and rails best practices (example: why did you make a whole new controller just for that one action?).
 * Free copy of Corey's book, [Understanding the 4 Rules of Simple Design](https://leanpub.com/4rulesofsimpledesign/).